 INTRODUCTION TO THE OLD TESTAMENT II.
-101. Nature, content, authorship, and purpose of the Biblical books known as the Prophets and the Writings, with special attention to Messianic prophecy.
+101.Nature, content, authorship, and purpose of the Biblical books known as the Prophets and the Writings, with special attention to Messianic prophecy.
+Naumann-Surburg Credit, three hours

 INTRODUCTION TO THE NEW TESTAMENT.
 102. Origin, contents, form, authenticity, integrity, and canonicity of the books of the New Testament.
 Reading and analysis of the individual books.
-Preus Credit, four hours
+Preus